New Southern: JuneBaby.

-The second offering from the highly regarded chef/owner of Salare.
-The food has a more Southern focus than Salare starting with the bread….biscuits and cornbread as choices.
+The food has a Southern focus starting with the bread…biscuits and cornbread as choices.
 Not to start a debate but the cornbread is sweet…that said, it’s very good.

 The menu is just the right size with many starters, salads, mains and sides that can be shared…so try a bit of everything.
 There is the typical…okra and the bit more unusual….fried pig’s ears and even chitlins.

-Started with the biscuits…buttery and delicious….could have had a dozen of these little things.
-Next up was the charred okra with peanuts and dried chili vinaigrette.
-I know most of you are not fans of okra but done well, it is an incredible vegetable.
-This is a fine example of okra done well and one of my favorite dishes of the night.
+The biscuits…buttery and delicious…could have had a dozen of these little things.
+What about the charred okra?
+Peanuts and dried chili vinaigrette make them quite unique.
+I know most of you are probably not fans of okra but, done well, it is an incredible vegetable.
+This is a fine example of okra done well and one of my favorite dishes.

-We tried two of the mains: the catfish with grits with fiddlehead ferns should be given a taste.
-The fish was melt in your mouth served on a bed of creamy grits and the pork loin which was served with a rich king trumpet mushroom gravy, cow peas and kale.
+The menu frequently changes so if they’re a choice the catfish with grits with fiddlehead ferns should be given a taste.
+The fish was melt in your mouth and served on a bed of creamy grits.
+The pork loin was served with a rich king trumpet mushroom gravy, cow peas and kale.

-Finished with a dessert sampling of hummingbird cake…classic southern offering and coconut cream pie.
+Dessert WAS a sampling of hummingbird cake…classic southern offering and coconut cream pie.
 Both were good but the nod goes to the cake.
 If pecan pie is offered have it!

-On a second visit we came for late lunch….since the chef made the James Beard list it’s been hard to score a table on short notice.
+We’ve also visited for late lunch…since the chef made the James Beard list it’s been hard to score a table on short notice.
 But, no problem at that time of day.
 We set at the bar which made things easy.
-My choice was the chicken gizzards……outstanding in a rich white BBQ sauce which had a bit of spiciness.
+Choices included the chicken gizzards…outstanding in a rich white BBQ sauce which had a bit of spiciness.
 The pickles that came with the dish were superb!
-We also had a side of mixed pickles….the sunchokes were to die for…and a side of collards….classic.
+We’ve also had the mixed pickles…the sunchokes were to die for…and a side of collards…classic.
 The soup of the day (not pictured) was an excellent squash soup with almonds and pumpkin seeds.

 Have visited a number of times over the years and the possibilities go on and on.
 Pulled pork with a Carolina vinegar based sauce, fried okra…whole pod, pickled vegetables and ferments, seafood gumbo, Saturday BBQ plate, apple and pecan chocolate chip pie.
 It’s all outstanding and the okra, as mentioned, is a must have even if you don’t like okra.